SojebSikder/tunnel/README.md

 - `start-server` - start the tunnel server
 - `tunnel` - start the client,
-  - `--url` flag for speicify the client app url -`--host` to speicify the tunnel server host address
+  - `--url` flag for speicify the client app url
+  - `--host` to speicify the tunnel server host address

 ## Tests